The most popular saltwater fishing charter in Alaska is quickly becoming the COMBO charter for multiple species of ocean fish.

 ~ PENTANGLERS COMPETE IN PENTATHALON FISHING TRIP ~

-(From the pages of Alaska Outdoor Journal, June 2014 - Reprinted by permission)
+(From the pages of the Alaska Outdoor Journal, June 2014 - Reprinted by permission)

 What's that you say?
 What are Pentanglers